wjgilmore/dreamfactory-book/README.md

 ## About this Guide

-This guide consists of seven chapters, covering the following topics:
+This guide consists of eight chapters, covering the following topics:

 ### Chapter 1.
 Introducing DreamFactory